Rear-End Car Accidents

-Rear end car accidents – when one vehicle is hit in the rear by another following behind – are one of the most common car accidents on the roadway today.
-Even though they don’t typically cause fatalities, whiplash is one of the most common injuries suffered.
-They can also cause neck and spine injuries and concussions.
+Rear-end car accidents—where one vehicle crashes into the back of another—are one of the most common car accidents on the roadway today.
+Even though they don’t typically cause fatalities, they often lead to serious injuries such as whiplash, spinal trauma, and concussions.

 The courts assign fault in car accident cases.
-In the state of Missouri, liability in car accidents is determined using a comparative negligence doctrine, meaning the courts will determine the percentage of fault and may assign fault to either or both drivers.
+In the state of Missouri, liability in car accidents is determined using a comparative negligence doctrine, meaning fault can be shared between drivers.
+The court can assign a percentage of liability to each party based on the circumstances of the crash.

-(Note: this is a general overview and does not address all scenarios.)
+Note: This is a general overview and does not cover all possible scenarios.
+Consult an attorney for personalized guidance.

 • That s/he had a right to be on the portion of the roadway